Xilinx/Vitis_Accel_Examples/cpp_kernels/gmem_2banks/README.md

 Global Memory Two Banks (C)
 ======================

-This example of 2ddr to demonstrate on how to use 2ddr XSA.
-How to create buffers in each DDR.
+This example of 2ddr is to demonstrate how to use multiple ddr and create buffers in each DDR.

 ***KEY CONCEPTS:*** Multiple Banks